 Hunting is not allowed in the state park but is permitted in the Cooper Hollow Wildlife Area just south of the park.

 Five picnic areas in the park offer pleasant views of the lake.
+There is a playground.

 A 200-foot sand beach provides recreation for swimmers and sunbathers.
 Swimming is permitted in designated areas.
 Please exercise caution while swimming at the beach.
 Pets are not permitted on swimming beaches.